Mortiz meets up with Don Quixote.

 Moritz and Don Quixote go on a trek to the sea.

 Don Quixote is a German made for television movie that was later released on DVD with subtitles in French.
-So far no attempt has been made to release to English speaking audiences which is too bad, since it has a universal appeal and an excellent script by Christian Zübert.
+So far no attempt has been made to release it to English speaking audiences which is too bad, since it has a universal appeal and an excellent script by Christian Zübert.
 The film uses a clever update of the traditional Don Quixote legend.
 Instead of attacking wooden windmills like he would have 400 years ago, you see Don Quixote in his opening scene attacking modern power generating windmills which he sees as huge monsters.
 And that is where the tie in with Moritz’s dad occurs: he is a maintenance engineer for a series of these windmills in Spain.
 When Don Quixote attacks, he thinks he is attacking monsters but in reality he is cutting off the power cords for the generated electricity.
 Moritz takes on the role of Sancho Panza, Don Quixote’s sidekick accompanying him on a quest and at the same time looking out for him, especially in the context of the modern world.
-Christoph Maria Herbst give a great performance as Don Quixote, somehow surviving in the twenty-first century while living the life of a gallant if somewhat befuddled knight of old.
+Christoph Maria Herbst gives a great performance as Don Quixote, somehow surviving in the twenty-first century while living the life of a gallant if somewhat befuddled knight of old.
 Likewise Johann Hillmann is well cast in his role of the down and unmotivated twelve-year-old kid who through his interactions with Don Quixote learns about what is important in life and regains a positive attitude about living.
 The movie has good production values and crisp direction by Sibylle Tafel.